demisto/content/Packs/opswat-metadefender/Integrations/OPSWATMetadefenderV2/README.md

 ***
 Get OPSWAT sanitization result (Requires CDR feature).
-In order to have sanitized versions of the file, the DeepCDR feature needs to be enabled in the Worfflow rule used for scanning the file.
+In order to have sanitized versions of the file, the DeepCDR feature needs to be enabled in the Workflow rule used for scanning the file.

 #### Base Command